MartinoMensio/spacy-universal-sentence-encoder/README.md

 ## Install

-You can install this repository: `pip install git+https://https://github.com/MartinoMensio/spacy-universal-sentence-encoder-tfhub`
+You can install this repository:
+- pyPI: `pip install spacy-universal-sentence-encoder`
+- github: `pip install git+https://https://github.com/MartinoMensio/spacy-universal-sentence-encoder-tfhub`

 Or you can install the following pre-packaged models with pip: